0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

    - **Solution:** SAF CISO Workshop to map risks, define priorities, and build an action plan
    - **Outcome:** Leadership aligned, budgets unlocked, and a clear sprint-backlog for security wins

-These stories prove it: when you blend SAF’s roadmap, Zero Trust principles and Microsoft’s tools, you get secure, agile environments that thrive—even under fire.

 ---

 ## 5. Last Word